officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-configure-ha-ports.md

 ---
-title: Konfigurera portar med hög tillgänglighet för Azure Load Balancer
+title: Configure High Availability Ports for Azure Load Balancer
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Lär dig hur du använder portar med hög tillgänglighet för intern trafik på alla portar för belastningsutjämning
+description: Learn how to use High Availability Ports for load balancing internal traffic on all ports
 services: load-balancer
 documentationcenter: na
 author: rdhillon